SachithMayantha/ORM-Tool/README.md

 # MyFramework
-Jar file for ORM in java
+Jar file in Java.
+Can use as a Object Relational Mapping tool